binipringle/right-to-be-forgotten/_texts/2-europe.md

 ---

-Privacy regulation in Continental Europe is derived from 17th and 18th century laws of honor and insult, originally settled by dueling, writes Yale Law Professor James Q Whitman.[^1] In “The Two Western Cultures of Privacy: Dignity Versus Liberty,” Whitman characterizes European privacy law as an aspect of dignity, where its two fundamental values are honor and respect.[^2] European privacy law is further shaped by lessons drawn from the horrors of World War II and the Communist era, notes Center for Democracy and Technology Fellow Omer Tene.[^3] Despite - or because of - Europe's history of government intrusion, many residents of Europe rely on regulatory protection of their privacy rights.
+Privacy regulation in Continental Europe is derived from 17th and 18th century laws of honor and insult, originally settled by dueling, writes Yale Law Professor James Q Whitman.[^1] In “The Two Western Cultures of Privacy: Dignity Versus Liberty,” Whitman characterizes European privacy law as an aspect of dignity, where its two fundamental values are honor and respect.[^2] European privacy law is further shaped by lessons drawn from the horrors of World War II and the Communist era, notes Center for Democracy and Technology Fellow Omer Tene.[^3] Today, despite and because of Europe's history of government intrusion, many residents of Europe rely on regulatory protection of their privacy rights.

 [^1]:Whitman, James Q. "The Two Western Cultures of Privacy: Dignity Versus Liberty."
 Yale Law Journal, vol. 113, no. 6, April 2004, [privacy.comparativelaw.yale.edu/article/two-western-cultures-privacy-dignity-versus-liberty](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=476041).
 Accessed 14 May 2023.
 Yale law school research paper available at SSRN: [https://ssrn.com/abstract=476041](https://ssrn.com/abstract=476041) or [http://dx.doi.org/10.2139/ssrn.476041](http://dx.doi.org/10.2139/ssrn.476041).